jamiekurtz/jamiekurtz.github.io/_drafts/2015-05-25-10-easy-tips-for-lean-and-clean-agile-development.md

 #### 2. Great Hardware for Your Developers and Testers

 I'm continually astounded by the massive cost in time/billable-hours companies incur for something as trivial as a second or third monitor.
-You can just about make up the cost of a monitor in single day!
+You can just about make up the cost of a monitor in a single day!

 I remember when 2nd monitors were just becoming popular, and I bought everyone on my team a second monitor to plug into their laptop.
 It cost me all of about $2000 total, and gained me something in the neighborhood of 30% increase in productiviy.
 Not to mention developer happiness.
 And, in this particular case, envy from developers on other teams in the company:)